 - Green card doesn't mean citizenship.
-You might apply for citizenship after holding Green card status for a certain period of time.
+However, you may be eligible to apply for US citizenship after holding green card status for a certain period of time.

-- Green card is not issued for life time.
+- Green card is not issued for life.
 It is for a specific period, which is normally for 10 years.
 You need to revalidate it after that limit.

 - There are certain conditions in order to maintain the status of Green card.